 The standard life span of a residential water heater with correct upkeep is 10–12 years.
-Although your outdated water heater isn’t having problems, it’s a higher concern of a damaging leak.
+Although your water heater isn’t having problems, it could be at a higher concern of a damaging leak.

 If you’re not certain of your water heater’s age, check the ID on the hot water heater.
 This indicates the manufacturing date and serial number.